 The mega-event, which is the largest of its kind to be staged in the Arab world, was originally scheduled to open in October 2020, before being delayed by 12 months as a result of the impact of the pandemic.

-It is expected to generate US$33 billion for Dubai’s economy and create 300,000 new jobs, providing a windfall for the government and key commercial opportunities for the hundreds of thousands of investors who have flocked to the city over the past decade.
+It is expected to generate US$33 billion for Dubai’s economy, with US$6.2 billion generated during Expo and US$ 16.9 billion generated post-Expo (until 2031).
+300,000 new jobs will also be created, providing a windfall for the government and key commercial opportunities for the hundreds of thousands of investors who have flocked to the city over the past decade.

 Discussing the opening of the event, HH Sheikh Ahmed bin Saeed Al Maktoum, chairman of the Expo 2020 Dubai Higher Committee, said, "In just a few months, Expo 2020 Dubai will open its doors to the world and, soon after, we will mark the UAE’s Golden Jubilee.
 This milestone will see us celebrate everything our young yet future-focused nation has achieved, including the extraordinary delivery of the first World Expo in the Middle East, Africa and South East Asia to the highest standards, despite the unprecedented challenges the world has faced this past year.”